 Most museum processes follow a waterfall approach.
 And there is good reason for that.
 It makes sense within a building project, for example, for walls to be built before windows are installed.
 Exhibition development also follows a waterfall approach and, typically, takes place over several years.
-A generous timeline ensures the chance of a delivering a quality exhibition and a suite of associated products and activity, from the exhibition publication to the merchandise, and marketing campaign.
+A generous timeline is considered the best way of delivering a quality exhibition and a suite of associated products and activity, from the exhibition publication to the merchandise and marketing campaign.

-All this activity culminates in the exhibition launch, an exciting moment where you finally get to see what your audiences think.
+All this activity culminates in the exhibition launch, an exciting moment where, finally, you get to hear what your audiences think.
 And, if the reviews are good, and word of mouth is strong, the audiences will come.
 But what if that’s not the case, and audience numbers are low?
 Do you overhaul the marketing campaign?
 Or the exhibition itself?
 The former does happen, but it’s still rare that an exhibition changes post opening because of visitor feedback.

 This is where other museum processes, including exhibition development, might learn from the Agile approach used in software development.
-Could the exhibition launch be just a starting point for iterating and developing an experience that works best for the audience?
+Could the exhibition launch be just a starting point for developing an experience that works best for the audience?
 Could an exhibition begin with a small number of objects, perhaps even just one?
-Could the idea of an MVP be extended to a minimum viable experience?
-And should we start thinking about designing exhibitions as ‘MVEs’?
+Should we think less about MVPs and more about MVEs, or minimum viable experiences?

 These are some of the questions we are mulling in our Immersive Dickens project, our AHRC funded research into ‘next generation immersive experience’ in which we are using an Agile process to prototype a mixed reality experience for young people.
 We are working with immersive theatre pioneers Punchdrunk Enrichment and creative technology studio The Workers to bring an original Charles Dickens manuscript to life through an innovative mix of technology, performance and curatorial practice.

 Unlike the typical exhibition process, we are developing a prototype experience within nine months around one museum object.
 In so doing, we hope to deliver a minimum viable experience.
-Our hope is that this prototype will become a more fully developed display or exhibition, one that takes a very different approach to traditional exhibition development, by drawing from three core aspects of Agile – starting small, iterating and improving, and involving your users.
+Our hope is that this prototype will become a more fully developed display or exhibition.
+Our prototype takes a very different approach to traditional exhibition development, by drawing from three core aspects of Agile – starting small, iterating and improving, and involving your users.

-We believe that by distilling the exhibition experience down to just one object, we might better focus our narrative and on the core experience.
-We like the idea of an exhibition that launches with just one object, that keeps a determined focus on doing one thing well, that could be augmented and extended with further objects to help illustrate the story over time.
+We believe that by distilling the exhibition experience down to just one object, we will be better able to focus on the core experience.
+We like the idea of an exhibition that launches with just one object.
+An exhibition that keeps a determined focus on doing one thing well.
+An exhibition that could be augmented and extended with further objects to help illustrate the story over time.

 Iterating and improving

 The manuscript itself shows Dickens’s creative process as a highly iterative practice.
 So too, the development of our prototype experience has been highly iterative.
-We developed a narrative and a user journey for our experience, and have incorporated audience feedback to improve them, ensuring that the MVE delivers on our on user goal – for students to get a better insight into the creative genius of Charles Dickens.
+We developed a narrative and a user journey for our experience, and have incorporated audience feedback to improve them.
+This, we hope, will ensure that the MVE delivers on our on user goal – for students to get a better insight into the creative genius of Charles Dickens.

-When we launch the prototype in October, we hope that this will mark the beginning of further development of the experience.
+When we launch the prototype in October, we hope that this will mark just the beginning of this experience.
 We will change and improve the MVE based on further feedback, both qualitative and quantitative, from our audience testing.